Joel B. Green: Career

-From 1992 to 1997 Green was Associate Professor of New Testament Interpretation at the American Baptist Seminary of the West and the Graduate Theological Union in Berkeley, California.
+From 1992 to 1997 Green was associate professor of New Testament Interpretation at the American Baptist Seminary of the West and the Graduate Theological Union in Berkeley, California.
 From 1997 to 2007 he was a professor at Asbury Seminary in Wilmore, Kentucky, dean of the School of Theology, and provost, before taking up the post of Professor of New Testament Interpretation at Fuller Theological Seminary in Pasadena, California.
 In 2011, Green was named as the general editor of the New International Commentary on the New Testament (NICNT).
 He has served as chair of the Council of the Society of Biblical Literature and a member of the board of directors of the Institute for Biblical Research.

 Theology

-Green has a Wesleyan-Arminian approach of the Scripture.
+Green adheres to Wesleyan-Arminian theology and is an advocate for the Theological Interpretation of Scripture.

 Publications

 He has written and edited some fifty-five books.
 They include Dictionary of Jesus and the Gospels, Dictionary of Scripture and Ethics, and In Search of the Soul: Four Views of the Mind-Body Problem.

 He has also written many articles and chapters, both for academic study and for general readership.
 He is the General Editor of the Wesley Study Bible.
 He is also the editor of the Journal of Theological Interpretation, and serves on the editorial board of such journals as Science and Theology and Science & Christian Belief.
 He is the New Testament editor for the Common English Bible.

+In July 2025, Green began a newsletter at Joel B. Green on Substack.
+His newsletter is written for popular audiences and includes in-depth explorations on atonement, the Epistle of James, Luke-Acts, and Theological Interpretation of Scripture.